kismetwireless/kismet-web-docs/content/en/docs/dev/datasources.md

 #### `KDSDATAREPORT` (KismetDatasource.DataReport) *Datasource -> Kismet*

-Datasources uses `KDSDATAREPORT` to send packets, signal data, and GPS data to Kismet.
+Datasources use `KDSDATAREPORT` to send packets, signal data, and GPS data to Kismet.
 The packet payload is mapped to the Kismet datasource, and sent to the packet processing subsystem.

 ##### Content